Where To Get Help

 assistants, and undergraduate proctor all hold lab hours in the microcomputer

-lab in PAI 5.38 / Gates Hall 3rd floor.
+lab in the GDC 3rd floor computer lab.
 Come see us for help.

 - Tutoring: Students can also get help from the UT Learning Center.
 They